Yanfii/paymentRequest/README.md

 # paymentRequest
-Basic webstore to demonstrate 1-click purchases.
+Made-up payment method called 'Bobpay'.
+Will respond to webshop to allow for 1-click purchases.